Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.W
 ```

 The watt, an SI unit of power, defined as 1 J / s.

-Dimension: 𝐋^2 𝐌 𝐓^-3.

-See also: `Unitful.J`, `Unitful.s`.

 ### Pressure